What is Leashold Property and Why does it Matter? For Landlords and Homeowners

 Extending a Lease

-Owners of leasehold properties have a right in law to extend those leases – a process known as enfranchisement.
+Owners of leasehold properties have a legal right to extend those leases, through a process known as enfranchisement.

-A lease can be extended by up to 50 years for a house and up to 90 years for a flat.
-You should have owned the property for at least two years – although if the previous owner has already started the process that counts towards this period.
+A lease can be extended by up to 50 years for a house and up to 90 for a flat although to apply, the homeowner needs to have owned the home for at least 2 years.
+However, if a homeowner buys a property after the lease extension process has begun, then the extension can still go ahead.

-As well as 'security of ownership' a lease extension can enhance the value of your property by making it easier to mortgage for future buyers.
-It also means ground rent may no longer be payable.
+On top of the 'security of ownership' a lease extension can bring, it can also enhance the value of a property by making it easier to get a mortgage on and an extension may also mean that ground rent is cancelled, bringing down costs.

 The Leasehold Extension Process, Explained